maszrum/Numeripack/README.md

 ## MinimalHamiltonianPathSeeker

 Finds hamiltonian graph path that has minimum value.
-Hamiltonian graph is an undirected or directed graph that visits each verte exactly once.
+Hamiltonian graph is an undirected or directed graph that visits each vertex exactly once.

 ### Usage